Frozen Pumpkin Applesauce Dog Treats

 Notes about this recipe

-For this recipe you can use either homemade applesauce or store bought applesauce.
+For this recipe, you can use either homemade applesauce or store-bought applesauce.
 Just make sure that the one you are using is plain, unsweetened applesauce.
 You don’t want any added sugar or other flavors in the applesauce you use.

 Apples for dogs, including unsweetened applesauce, are a healthy treat for dogs due to being a great source of nutrients like vitamins A and C, and potassium.
 Apples are also a good source of fiber.
 Just be sure to feed your dogs apples or applesauce in moderation.